How to Sell my Home

-Photos are the number 1 most important piece of marketing your home, they are the foundation for all of our other marketing efforts.
-We hire a company of professional real estate photographers to do a photo shoot with high definition photos and a virtual tour.
-We also create a virtual showing in 3D that allows the homebuyer to walk through the home in virtually.
-This technology is incredible and it allows the homebuyer to experience your home in private.
-When a homebuyer experiences your home in virtual reality they are more likely to remember it, to share it, and to talk themselves into buying it.
-In addition to the photography and virtual showing technology, we create a blog post and marketing pieces for your home, neighborhood, and community.
-We tell a story with our photos and with our words that invoke the emotions that are necessary for a buyer to feel excited about starting the next chapter of their life in your home.
-Once we have the storyline, photos, property descriptions, property snippets, blog posts, virtual tours, and virtual showings developed we go through each of the major real estate search sites and optimize your properties placement.
-We link back to our tours, photos and descriptions wherever possible and create an experience for the buyers that they will not forget.
+Photos are the number 1 most important piece of marketing your home; they are the foundation for our other marketing efforts.
+We hire a company of professional real estate photographers to do a photoshoot with high-definition photos and a virtual tour.
+We also create a virtual showing in 3D that allows the homebuyer to walk through the home virtually.
+This technology is incredible, and it will enable the homebuyer to experience your home in private.
+When a homebuyer encounters your home in virtual reality, they are more likely to remember it, share it, and talk themselves into buying it.
+In addition to the photography and virtual showing technology, we create blog posts and marketing pieces for your home, neighborhood, and community.
+We tell a story with our photos and our words that invoke the emotions necessary for a buyer to feel excited about starting the next chapter of their life in your home.
+Once we have the storyline, photos, property descriptions, property snippets, blog posts, virtual tours, and virtual showings developed, we go through each of the major real estate search sites and optimize your properties placement.
+We link back to our terms, photos and descriptions wherever possible and create an experience that they will not forget.

-The best Real Estate agents will have premier and preferred placement on at least most of the largest websites for buyer traffic in your area.
-These usually include sites like zillow.com, trulia.com, realtor.com, remax.com, results.net, homes.com, youtube.com The best agents will have a personal web page dedicated to your home exclusively.
-They will hold open houses once or twice a month, using at least 10 open house directional arrows and advertising on every possible open house directory.
-The will create an email marketing campaign to every Realtor in the Metro area who is still on the Realtor email lists and invitate every real estate office within a 5mile radius via, email, fax and color brochures that can be posted on company bulletin boards and available for their Tuesday morning company meetings.
+The best Real Estate agents will have premier and preferred placement on most of the most significant websites for buyer traffic in your area.
+The best agents will have a personal web page dedicated to your home.
+They will hold open houses once or twice a month, using at least ten open house directional arrows and advertising on every possible open house directory.

-More marketing strategies that wil. help sell your home fast
+More marketing strategies that will. help sell your home fast

-Craigslist advertisements updated at a minimum twice a week
+Craigslist advertisements are updated at a minimum twice a week

 Feedback surveys to all of the Realtors that come through the broker open house